 The crypto market crashed suddenly today, Dec.
-26, erasing most of the gains made earlier during the day and leading to more liquidations of bulls.
+26, erasing most of the gains made earlier and triggering more liquidations for bulls.
 Bitcoin price dropped to $86,000 before bouncing back to the current $87,300.
 The market cap of the industry retreated to $2.9 trillion.

 Crypto Market Crashed as Top Bitcoin Holders Dumped

-Top crypto analysts blamed the crash to the dumping of Bitcoin by some of the biggest players in the industry.
+Top crypto analysts blamed the crash on the dumping of Bitcoin by some of the industry’s biggest players.
 Data compiled by Arkham shows that Binance dumped 10,155 coins worth over $893 million.

 Coinbase dumped 10,113 coins, while Wintermute, BlackRock, and Kraken sold thousands of coins.
-Cumulatively, these companies dumped Bitcoins worth over $2.5 billion, leading to more selling pressure.
+Cumulatively, these companies dumped Bitcoin worth over $2.5 billion, adding to selling pressure.

-Allegations that these large companies are manipulating the markert have jumped in the past few months.
-These allegations soared after October 10 when millions of users were liquidated over $20 billion within a single day.
+Allegations that these large companies are manipulating the market have jumped in the past few months.
+These allegations soared after October 10, when millions of users liquidated over $20 billion within a single day.

 READ MORE: Polygon Price Prediction: Rare Bullish Pattern Forms as Key Metrics Soar

-One possible explanation for the increased selling by BlackRock is that IBIT had outflows on Wednesday.
+One possible explanation for BlackRock’s increased selling is that IBIT had outflows on Wednesday.
 Cumulatively, Bitcoin ETFs shed over $175 million in outflows on Friday.

 Upcoming Bitcoin and Ethereum Options Expiry